 The Alliance champions affordable and accessible oral health care for children and adults living on low income in Ontario.

-Research by the Alliance using MOHLTC data has found that there are almost 61,000 visits to hospital ER each year and 222,000 visits to doctors for dental pain and infection.
+Research by the Alliance using MOHLTC data has found that there are almost 60,000 visits to hospital emergency rooms each year and 222,000 visits to doctors for dental pain and infection.
 This costs the healthcare system at least $38 million annually, with no treatment of the problem.

 Share this educational video – Gap in our healthcare system

 To help people spread the word on social media about the gap in oral health care for low-income adults and seniors, the Ontario Oral Health Alliance produced a whiteboard video that spotlights the connection between chronic disease and poor oral health care, as well as the social effects of not having access to dental care.
 It's a great overview of the current state of oral health care in the province, and the pressure that continuing to ignore the problem puts on emergency departments and family doctors.

 - 'Sometimes I can't drink or eat': Syrian refugee living in B.C. faces $10K dental bill - CBC The Current, December 7, 2017

 - Filling in the Gaps: Dental care in Canada - CBC The Current, November 27, 2017

 - A decade later, Jason Jones still smiling thanks to generosity of Star readers - Toronto Star, October 30, 2017

 - Why Doesn't Our Health-Care System Cover Dental? - Huffington Post, April 7, 2017